Rogate C.E. Primary School

 The role of the governors

-The governing body is a group of volunteers who bring skills from a variety of backgrounds to support the school and its head teacher by:
+The governing board is a group of volunteers who bring skills from a variety of backgrounds to support the school and its head teacher by:

-The governors therefore provide strategic leadership and accountability in the school and they are responsible for appointing the head teacher and deputy head teacher, who have the responsibility of running the school.
+The governors therefore provide strategic leadership and accountability in the school and they are responsible for appointing the executive headteacher and other senior leaders, who have the responsibility of running the schools.

 You can find out more about what governors do from the National Governors’ Association here.

 Constitution of the governing body

 As required by the government and agreed with the local authority (WSCC) and Diocese of Chichester, we have five kinds of governor:

 - Three foundation governors appointed by the Church of England Diocese of Chichester